IMPORTANT NOTICE

 ORGANIZATION

-UTMB Group organizes the PTL® in collaboration with les Amis de l'UTMB association.
-It is directed by a Race Committee whose decisions are final.
+The PTL® is organized by UTMB Group in collaboration with the Amis de l’UTMB association, and overseen by a Race Committee whose decisions are final.

 ACCEPTATION OF THE RACE REGULATIONS AND ETHIC